gerardnico/bash-lib/docs/bin/bashlib-docgen.md

 # SYNOPSIS
 # ....
 ```
-  * The man pages are generated into `docs/man/man1`
+  * The man pages are generated into `docs/man/man1` and installed locally.
-  * You can add in your help function
+  * You can then use your man page in your help function.
+Example:
 ```bash
 help_usage(){
   qman "$(basename $0)"